Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: GP and kernel ridge regression for data-driven control

-To stabilize the nonlinear closed loop, \cite{Persis_kernel} follows the nonlinearity cancellation approach of \cite{NonlinearityCancell}.
-Hence, the linear feedback $\bar{F}x$ aims to stabilize the linear closed-loop dynamics $(\bar{A}+B\bar{F})x$, whereas the nonlinear feedback $\tilde{F}\tilde{K}(x)$ tries to minimize the influence of the nonlinearity of the closed loop.
-The former can be achieved for all $B\in\Sigma_B$ as shown in \cite{vanWaarde} using the non-conservative S-lemma and the latter by simultaneously minimizing the induced 2-norm of $\tilde{A}+B\tilde{F}$ for all $B\in\Sigma_B$, which can be formulated as an SDP \citep{Persis_kernel}.
+To stabilize the nonlinear closed loop, \cite{Persis_kernel} separates the known kernel approximation $AK(x(t))$ into its linear and nonlinear components and uses the control structure $u=\bar{F}x+\tilde{F}\tilde{K}(x)$.
+Then, \cite{Persis_kernel} follows the nonlinearity cancellation approach of \cite{NonlinearityCancell}.
+Hence, the linear feedback $\bar{F}x$ aims to stabilize the linear closed-loop dynamics, whereas the nonlinear feedback $\tilde{F}\tilde{K}(x)$ tries to minimize the influence of the nonlinearity of the closed loop.
+Both can be formulated as an SDP \citep{Persis_kernel}.

-Following the discussion of \cite{GP_RobCon}, \cite{Persis_kernel} can only guarantee asymptotic stability if the choice of kernels satisfies $\lim_{||x||_2\rightarrow0}\sqrt{k(x,x)-K(x)^T\hat{K}_X^{-1}K(x)}/||x||_2 =0$.
+Following the discussion of \cite{GP_RobCon}, the approach of \cite{Persis_kernel} can only guarantee asymptotic stability if the choice of kernels satisfies $\lim_{||x||_2\rightarrow0}\sqrt{k(x,x)-K(x)^T\hat{K}_X^{-1}K(x)}/||x||_2 =0$.
 Since $R(x)$ is neglected for stabilization, weaker closed-loop guarantees are achieved compared to \cite{Fiedler}.
 Moreover, since the system representation and the closed-loop representation include the nonlinear term $R(x)$, the verification of dissipativity or a region of attraction would require nonlinear optimization \citep{Persis_kernel} (Theorem 2).